 - 1. Locate joints in tile surfaces directly above joints in concrete substrates. - 2.
-Prepare joints and apply sealants to comply with requirements in Division 7 Section "Joint Sealants." - H. Grout tile to comply with requirements of the following tile installation standards: - At showers, tubs, and where indicated, install cementitious backer units and treat joints to comply with ANSI A108.11 and manufacturer's written instructions for type of application indicated.
+Prepare joints and apply sealants to comply with requirements in Division 7 Section "Joint Sealants." - Grout tile to comply with requirements of the following tile installation standards: Η. - At showers, tubs, and where indicated, install cementitious backer units and treat joints to 1 comply with ANSI A108.11 and manufacturer's written instructions for type of application indicated.

-3.4 WATERPROOFING AND CRACK-SUPPRESSION MEMBRANE INSTALLATION
+WATERPROOFING AND CRACK-SUPPRESSION MEMBRANE INSTALLATION 3.4

-- A. Install waterproofing to comply with ANSI A108.13 and waterproofing manufacturer's written instructions to produce waterproof membrane of uniform thickness bonded securely to substrate. - B. Install crack-suppression membrane to comply with manufacturer's written instructions to produce membrane of uniform thickness bonded securely to substrate. - C. Do not install tile over waterproofing until waterproofing has cured and been tested to determine that it is watertight.
+- Install waterproofing to comply with ANSI A108.13 and waterproofing manufacturer's written Α. instructions to produce waterproof membrane of uniform thickness bonded securely to substrate. - Β. Install crack-suppression membrane to comply with manufacturer's written instructions to produce membrane of uniform thickness bonded securely to substrate. - C. Do not install tile over waterproofing until waterproofing has cured and been tested to determine that it is watertight.

-3.5 FLOOR TILE INSTALLATION
+FLOOR TILE INSTALLATION 3.5

-- A. General: Install tile to comply with requirements in the Floor Tile Installation Schedule, including those referencing TCA installation methods and ANSI A108 Series of tile installation standards. - B. Joint Widths: Install tile on floors with the following joint widths: - 1.
-Ceramic Mosaic Tile: 1/16 inch (1.6 mm). - C. Stone Thresholds: Install stone thresholds at locations indicated; set in same type of setting bed as abutting field tile, unless otherwise indicated. - D. Metal Edge Strips: Install at locations indicated or where exposed edge of tile flooring meets carpet, wood, or other flooring that finishes flush with top of tile. - E. Grout Sealer: Apply grout sealer to cementitious grout joints according to grout-sealer manufacturer's written instructions.
-As soon as grout sealer has penetrated grout joints, remove excess sealer and sealer that has gotten on tile faces by wiping with soft cloth.
+- Α. General: Install tile to comply with requirements in the Floor Tile Installation Schedule, including those referencing TCA installation methods and ANSI A108 Series of tile installation standards. Β. - Joint Widths: Install tile on floors with the following joint widths: - Ceramic Mosaic Tile: 1/16 inch (1.6 mm).
+1. - Stone Thresholds: Install stone thresholds at locations indicated; set in same type of setting C. bed as abutting field tile, unless otherwise indicated. - Metal Edge Strips: Install at locations indicated or where exposed edge of tile flooring meets D. carpet, wood, or other flooring that finishes flush with top of tile. - E. Grout Sealer: Apply grout sealer to cementitious grout joints according to grout-sealer manufacturer's written instructions.
+As soon as grout sealer has penetrated grout joints, remove excess sealer and sealer that has gotten on tile faces by wiping with soft cloth. - WALL TILE INSTALLATION 3.6 - Install types of tile designated for wall installations to comply with requirements in the Wall Tile Α. Installation Schedule, including those referencing TCA installation methods and ANSI settingbed standards. - Β. Joint Widths: Install tile on walls with the following joint widths: - Glazed Wall Tile: 1/16 inch (1.6 mm).
+1.